 Even if you’re not engaging in what you think of as risky behavior online, ninety-nine bucks (give or take) a year and a couple of clicks, is a small price to pay for the extra protection a VPN offers.
 If you find a VPN to be too slow or inconvenient for constant use, at least turn it on when using public WiFi networks.
 It won’t guarantee perfect anonymity, and it won’t necessarily protect you from sophisticated, targeted attacks, but it will prevent you from being the low-hanging fruit that attackers go after first.

-If you want to protect yourself and your family and get around around geo-blocking, you can get Buffered here.
+If you want to protect yourself and your family and get around around geo-blocking, you can get Express here.